 Math 632, 635, and more

-The course is a rigorous introduction to probability theory on an advanced undergraduate level.
-Only a minimal amount of measure theory is used (in particular, Lebesgue integrals will not be needed).
-The course gives an introduction to the basics (Kolmogorov axioms, conditional probability and independence, random variables, expectation) and discusses some of the classical results of probability theory with proofs (DeMoivre-Laplace limit theorems, the study of simple random walk on Z, applications of generating functions).
+A rigorous introduction to probability theory at an advanced undergraduate level.
+Only a minimal amount of measure theory is used, in particular, the theory of Lebesgue integrals is not needed.
+It is aimed at math majors and Master's degree students, or students in other fields who will need probability in their future careers.
+Gives an introduction to the basics (Kolmogorov axioms, conditional probability and independence, random variables, expectation) and discusses some classical results with proofs (DeMoivre-Laplace limit theorems, the study of simple random walk on the one dimensional lattice, applications of generating functions).